Libraries At Bus Stands vital Initiative To Instill Book Reading Habit - UrduPoint

 The initiative of establishing book corners at the local bus stands by the Islamabad administration was a very positive step that will not only help revive the reading culture but also promote a positive image of the country, a visitor, Aslam Khan at F-6 book corner said while talking to APP.

-He said that as a nation, "we need to acquaint the next generation to the rich literary asset", adding the steps taken by the ICT administration in that regard need to be promoted.
+He said, as a nation, we need to acquaint the next generation to the rich literary asset, adding the steps taken by the ICT administration in that regard need to be promoted.

 Muhammad Shakil, a lecturer while sharing his views said that the internet and android facilities had impacted the book reading culture but "we need to introduce the next generation to the special feeling of the touch of a book that is unique and has a special value".